foreverphoenix/the-phoenix-flavour/content/skyrim-se/mod-installation/23-npc-overhauls.md

 * **Optional Files:** Vanilla NPCs SSE Ruhmastered with Beast Glow v2.0 --- `merge with the main file`
 * **Optional Files:** Vanilla Vampire NPCs SSE Ruhmastered Vampire Red Glow v2.0 --- `merge with the main file`

+> Make sure the resulting file is called **Vanilla NPCs SSE Ruhmastered** in Mod Organizer 2.
+The name will later be used for a dummy ESP which in turn will not be recognised by the loadorder.txt if it isn't called exactly this.

 #### Additional Instructions

 In order to be able to control the mod’s facegen files via load order, we need to pack the loose files in a BSA and activate it with an empty plugin.